OpenNews/opennews-website/_posts/2022-03-22-dei-coalition-year-2-taking-action.md

 **Starting in May, together with community members, we will:**
 * Try out “sprints,” aka 6-week periods where we do guided, focused work together
-* Have deep conversations with other Coalition members 1-1 about their situations
+* Have deep conversations with other Coalition members 1-1 about their challenges
-* Research specific topics to see what’s been done before, and find where the opportunities are
+* Research specific topics to see what’s been done before and find where the opportunities are
 * Have facilitated group brainstorms and conversations
 * Synthesize what we learn and collaboratively pick what actions to take together
 * Stress test asks we can make through research and 1-1 interviews